Floha258/ss-all-hearts/SS All Hearts Route.md

 * sleep to day, talk to Grepora, talk to Owlan, spiral charge
 * go back to the bazaar and buy an airpotion
 * lumpy pumpkin, levias
+* fly IoS, go in and out immediately
 * fly to bug island, talk to Strich, advance missing Bug quest
 * boko base
 * get HP17 on beedle's island